Glendon, Pennsylvania

 Glendon is a borough in Northampton County, Pennsylvania.
 The population of Glendon was 373 at the 2020 census.
-Glendon is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was thus the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Glendon is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was thus the 68th-most populous metropolitan area in the U.S. as of the 2020 census.
+Glendon is the second smallest municipality in Northampton County by population, just behind Chapman.

+History

+Foundation

+The territory that would make up Glendon consisted of a few scattered farms prior to 1844 when the Glendon Iron Works opened.
+By 1856 the iron works was recognized as one of the best of Pennsylvania in terms of quality leading to the construction of 30 to 40 buildings to support the growing workforce.
+The company town quickly grew, and by 1867 had a population of 141, enough to warrant the community to be incorporated as a borough, resulting in even more growth, with the population jumping to 707 by 1870.

+Joseph Morrison, an immigrant from Castle Toothery, Ireland was named the first Chief Burgess and by 1880 the population reached 1,000.
+Around this time the mining industry was starting to fade, and the residents, who mostly spent their salaries on cheap whiskey, caused the borough to develop a reputation for rowdiness.

+Despite being a company town, Glendon was known for never having a strike during the gilded age, never having a union presence among its workers, and high wages among its workers that were comparable to what financial analysts on Wall Street were making at the time.
+Additionally, the residents of Glendon where notably more conservative than other laborers, opening a chapter of the Patriotic Order Sons of America which is still in operation.
+Despite the small size, the borough also maintained a police force and public school system.

 Geography

 Glendon is located at 40°39′44″N 75°14′9″W (40.662152, -75.235758).
 According to the U.S. Census Bureau, the borough has a total area of 0.6 sqmi, all land.

 Transportation

 As of 2007, there were 4.33 mi of public roads in Glendon, of which 1.07 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 3.26 mi were maintained by the borough.

-Interstate 78 is the only numbered highway passing through Glendon, following a southwest-northeast alignment through the length of the borough.
+Interstate 78 passes through Glendon, following a southwest-northeast alignment through the length of the borough.
 However, the nearest exit is in neighboring Williams Township.
-Main thoroughfares within the borough include Island Park Road, Main Street and 25th Street.
+Main thoroughfares in the borough include Island Park Road, Main Street, and 25th Street.